vaibhavjain882/Documentation/DOCKER.md

 #### Make Your own docker registry server to save various images:
 Make other server for docker-registry otherwise things will be mess up.
 Follow below steps to make private docker-registry server:

-1. Install docker and docker-registry on new server:
+* Install docker and docker-registry on new server:
 ```
 yum install docker-io docker-registry
 ```
-2. Start these services:
+* Start these services:
 ```
 service docker-io start
 service docker-registry start
 ```
-3. At your local machine , do ssh for boot2docker.
+* At your local machine , do ssh for boot2docker.
 ```
 boot2docker ssh
 ```
-4. If any image you have made before on your local machine see it's image id by `docker images` command and note it down.
+* If any image you have made before on your local machine see it's image id by `docker images` command and note it down.
 Now delete docker.pid file in /var/run
 ```
 rm docker.pid
 ```
-5. run following command to run docker as daemon in background at your local machine:
+* run following command to run docker as daemon in background at your local machine:
 ```
 docker -d --insecure-registry docker-registry-server-ip:5000 &
 ```
-6.Tag you image:
+*Tag you image:
 ```
 docker tag your-image-id docker-registry-server-ip:5000/your-image-name
 ```
-7. Now, push your image on registry server:
+* Now, push your image on registry server:
 ```
 docker push your-image-id docker-registry-server-ip:5000/your-image-name
 ```